Valise-team-8/Satellite_Analysis/README.md

 Machine Learning	TensorFlow / Keras
 Image Processing	OpenCV, NumPy
 Frontend/UI	Bootstrap 5

 📷 Example Usage

   Upload a single image in Land Use to classify.

   Upload a pair of images (Before and After) in Deforestation to detect change.

   View results instantly with a simple progress spinner.

-📄 License

-This project is open-source under the MIT License.
-Feel free to use, modify, and improve it!
 ```